-Here are the steps in finding the school that offer your course of choice.
+Here are the written steps for finding the school that offer your course of choice.
 I will also share here how to enroll in that school.

 Step 1: Go to the website of TESDA to start with your enrollment

 The official website is www.tesda.gov.ph.
 At the right portion of the website, you will see the Quick Links section.
 Go to the “Registered Programs.”
 It is where you can search for the 200 plus tesda courses available to aspiring students like you.

-Step 2: Finding the school that offer the course
+Step 2: Search the school that offers the course

 In this step, I will teach you how to find the school that offers the course that you want.
 Let us say you want to study “Automotive Servicing NC I or NC II” in Manila area.

 At the “Registered Programs” page, you will be asked to type in your “Course,” “Name of School,” and “Location.”

 What you need to do is just type in the course name and location.
 The website will then show you the list of schools that offer the course.

-Step 3: Gathering of TESDA Accredited School Information
+Step 3: Take note of TESDA Accredited School Information

-Based on the list of schools, shown in Step 2, check and collect all the data of each schools.
-Get their address, contact details, tech-Voc course offered, and number of hours of the course.
+Based on the list of schools, shown in Step 2, check and collect all the data of each school.
+Get their address, and contact details.
+Find out about their Tech-Voc offered courses, and the number of hours of the course.

-To make it easier for you, you just need to collect information of probably 3 to 5 schools that is nearest to your location.
+To make it easier for you, you just need to collect information about probably 3 to 5 schools that is nearest to your location.

-Step 4: Inquire Directly to school for the course requirements
+Step 4: Inquire with the school about the course requirements

-The reason you need to inquire to each school, is because you have to know which school is offering the best possible scenario in your favor.
+The reason you need to inquire about the requirements is that you have to know which school is offering the best possible scenario in your favor.

-Check which of the school is nearest to your location, that offers the same course at the shortest number of hours to complete, and has the cheapest tuition fee.
+Check which of the school is nearest to your location, that offers the same course in the shortest number of hours to complete, and has the cheapest tuition fee.

 You can visit their school or give them a call.
 It’s up to you!